dodslaser/docker-bootstrap/README.md

   - NAME: MyCA # The name of the CA
   - DNS: 'pki,pki.mydomain.local' # DNS names where the PKI will be reachable
   - PROVISIONER: 'admin@mydomain.local' # Name of the first provisioner
+ volumes:
+  - pki-step:/home/step
 [...]
 ```

 **Note**
 - Your ingress will need to trust the generated `root_ca.crt` to obtain certificates with ACME.
-For traefik this can be achieved by mounting the `pki-certs` volume from the above example to `/certs` and setting `LEGO_CA_CERTIFICATES` to `/certs/root_ca.crt`
+For `traefik` this can be achieved by mounting the `pki-step` volume from the above example to `/pki` and setting `LEGO_CA_CERTIFICATES` to `/pki/certs/root_ca.crt`
 The ca-password is randomly generated in `/home/step/secrets/password`
 - An ACME provisioner is created by default (accessible at `https://[ca-url]/acme/acme/directory`)
 - The config file is patched to enable the `badgerV2` database with `fileIO` to prevent breaking on armv7 (See [issue #279](https://github.com/smallstep/certificates/issues/279) in smallstep/certificates).